 A few of the newer buildings are decorated with beautiful murals on the sidewalls.
 Don’t be afraid to go a bit inside of the neighborhood as well as some semi-abandoned buildings to find them all. Šantić street is the best metaphor of Mostar, despite the tragic past the city is looking brightly into the future.

 The last hub of Mostar street art is near the university, a bit outside of the center (but still within a walking distance).
 If you arrive at Mostar by bus from Sarajevo look on the right side already after crossing the city’s border – you will spot a long wall covered in really pretty murals.
-Their number is growing with each festival and it’s definitely worth to take a detour from all the Mostar attractions to see all the works properly.
+Their number is growing with each festival and it’s definitely worth taking a detour from all the Mostar attractions to see all the works properly.

 Map with Mostar murals